facet-tech/agent-java/README.md

 > The Facet Java Agent uses bytecode instrumentation to dynamically enable and disable methods at runtime within your application.
 > This is achieved by transferring control back to the caller of the method via injected return statements.
-> After integration you can toggle methods and endpoints in realtime without modifying or restarting you application.
+> After integration, you can toggle methods and endpoints in realtime without modifying or restarting you application.

 ## Download
 The facet agent jar can be downloaded from [maven central](https://search.maven.org/artifact/run.facet.agent.java/facet-agent).